wp-plugins/bj-lazy-load/readme.txt

 == Changelog ==

+= Version 0.2.3 =
+* Now using DOMDocument for better HTML parsing.
+Old regexp parsing as fallback if DOMDocument is not available.

 = Version 0.2.2 =
 * Added CSS.
 No longer need for hiding .no-js .lazy
 * Added options whether to include JS and CSS or not